aws-samples/fault-tolerance-analyser/README.md

 625787456381,Overall,Overall,N/A,N/A,2022_11_29_16_20_42_+0000,2022_11_29_16_20_45_+0000,2.68
 ```

 The same files will also be pushed to an S3 bucket if you provide a bucket name as a command line argument.
-When you provide a bucket, please make sure the bucket is properly secured as the output from this tool will be written to that bucket.
+When you provide a bucket, please make sure the bucket is properly secured as the output from this tool will be written to that bucket, and it could contain sensitive information (like names of RDS instances or other configuration detail) that you might not want to share widely.

 Use the option --help to look at all the options.
 Here are the options.